qapital/android-test-task/README.md

  - A project written in Java
  - some usage of [RxJava](https://github.com/ReactiveX/RxJava)
  - some usage of [Google Databinding](https://developer.android.com/topic/libraries/data-binding/index.html)
- - (Optional) Read/write data to a persistent storage/DB
+ - Read/write data to a persistent storage/DB

 How you implement this and what external libraries you use are entirely up to you.